 Check Point Charlie

 We choose to get off at Check Point Charlie for our first stop of the day.
-After viewing this historical point in Berlin and a flashpoint of the cold war, we decided to check out the museum.
-The checkpoint charlie museum is an eclectic managery of exhibits, information, documentary and more.
+After viewing this historical point in Berlin and a flashpoint of the Cold War, we decided to check out the museum.
+The Checkpoint Charlie Museum is an eclectic managery of exhibits, information, documentary and more.
 Make a plan on spending more than a few hours at this museum if you want to get the best out of it.
+This has to be one of the most unique tourist attractions in Berlin.

 We ended up being stuck waiting for the bus for over an hour which turned day into night and ended our day.

-Just off Alexanderplatz where the Op on hop off bus terminates if Hofbrau Munich’s Berlin restaurant.
+Just off Alexanderplatz where the Hop on hop off bus terminates near Hofbrau Munich’s Berlin restaurant.
 Here you will find all things Bavarian being served from Pork Knuckle, Schnitzel, bratwurst, beer and more.

-The food is excellent; the atmosphere is relaxed and we highly recommend a visit to Hofrabrau in Berlin.
+The food is excellent; the atmosphere is relaxed and we highly recommend a visit to Hofabrau in Berlin.
+If you are visiting Berlin with family, the Hofbrau has kids menus and large tables.

 The DDR Museum

-We started the day at the award-winning DDR museum.
+We started the day exploring Berlin at the award-winning DDR museum.
 The DDR museum tells the tale through exhibits both real and multimedia of what it was like to live in East Germany.

 - Pergamonmuseum (Pergamon Museum)